Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/SitesApi.md

 **Please note: if skipped then such a site will *not* work within Share.**

-The addition of the site to the user&#39;s site favorites can be skipped via the **skipAddToFavorites** query parameter.
+The addition of the site to the user's site favorites can be skipped via the **skipAddToFavorites** query parameter.

 The creator will be added as a member with Site Manager role.